Use this guide when you want to add personalization, analytics, screen tracking, and a preview panel

 </OptimizedEntry>

-/* Locks to first variant, even if global liveUpdates is true */
+Lock to the first variant, even when global liveUpdates is enabled:

 {(resolved) => <Hero entry={resolved} />}